About the Judicial Education Institute

 The Judicial Education Institute is a joint venture between the International Association of LGBTQ+ Judges, the LGBTQ Bar Association and the Williams Institute of UCLA Law.
-The Institute provides a forum for judges and judicial officers to discuss legal issues that impact LGBT people and LGBT judges.
-The Institute also provides the opportunity to network with LGBT judges from across the United States and the world who can then serve as an educational resource to other LGBT judges and allies in considering LGBT issues in the judicial system.
+The Institute provides a private forum for judges and judicial officers to discuss legal issues that impact LGBTQ+ people and LGBTQ+ judges.
+The Institute also provides the opportunity to network with LGBTQ+ judges from across the United States and the world who can then serve as an educational resource to other LGBTQ+ judges and allies in considering LGBTQ+ issues in the judicial system.

-Institute sessions are closed and limited to judges and judicial officers in order to promote a meaningful dialogue among judges on legal issues related to the LGBT community including judicial ethics and judicial decision-making as well as substantive legal issues such as family law and civil matters.
-The IALGBTJ will assist any participants who desire to apply for judicial education credit from their jurisdiction through the National Judicial College.
+Institute sessions are closed and limited to judges and judicial officers in order to promote a meaningful dialogue among judges on legal issues related to the LGBTQ+ community including judicial ethics and judicial decision-making as well as substantive legal issues such as family law and civil matters.
+Participants may apply for up to 3 hours of judicial education credit from their jurisdiction through the National Judicial College.

-There is no cost to attend the Judicial Education Institute to any current members of the IALGBTJ.
+There is no cost to attend the Judicial Education Institute to any current members of the LGBTQ+ Judges’ Association.

-For additional information about the Judicial Education Institute, please contact the IALGBT’s education chair Judge Linda Colfax at firstname.lastname@example.org.
+For additional information about the Judicial Education Institute, please contact the LGBTQ+ Judges’ Association’s education chair Judge Kristin Rosi at Kristin.email@example.com.

 About the Williams Institute: